-- A. In some cases a student may have earned more aid than was disbursed at the time of withdrawal. - 1.
-Determination of eligible post-withdrawal disbursement will be determined by the RSU Financial Aid Office for credit or repayment.
-A student may be eligible for a post-withdrawal disbursement if the student earned more aid than was disbursed for the period the student attended.
-RSU may automatically use all or part of a student's grant funds for tuition, fees, room or board charges on the student's account with the Bursar's Office.
+- A. In some cases a student may have earned more aid than was disbursed at the time of withdrawal and will be determination of eligible postwithdrawal disbursement will be determined by the RSU Financial Aid Office for credit or repayment. - B. RSU may automatically use all or part of a student's grant funds for tuition, fees, room or board charges on the student's account with the Bursar's Office.